 The long-tailed cuckoo is by far the larger of the two common cuckoos in New Zealand.
-It is brown above with transverse barring and spots.
-The underparts are paler, with dark brown longitudinal streaks.
+It is brown and paler below, with bars, streaks and spots all over.
 The back and scapulars of adults are dark brown with numerous red-brown transverse bars; in immatures the back is dark brown with numerous large rounded cream-coloured spots.
 The breast and belly of adults are white with dark brown longitudinal streaks (usually thick); in immature birds, the underparts are suffused lightly to intensely with pale brown, and the dark brown longitudinal streaks are usually thinner than they are in adults.
 The sexes are alike.

 Voice: the principal call is a loud piercing, rising screech or shriek zzhweeep, often followed by a strident pe-pe-pe-pe-pe-pe-pe.
 Calls may be given at night as well as by day, including in flight by migrating birds.